Step Into Infinite Possibilities

 Many Worlds Await

-This influential approach later became the basis of the many-worlds interpretation (MWI).
+This influential approach later became the basis of the many worlds interpretation.
+The many worlds interpretation states there are many parallel, non-interacting worlds.

-If every quantum event produces branching worlds, then the universe contains a vast—perhaps unimaginably vast—number of parallel worlds.
+When every quantum event produces branching worlds, then the universe contains a vast—perhaps unimaginably vast—number of parallel worlds.

-WHICH WORLD DO YOU WANT?
+WHICH WORLD ARE YOU LIVING IN?

 The Quantum Energy Machine